Aakash-777/PDF-to-Fields/README.md

 ## **Deployed Link**
 Use the application through this link: [https://pdf-to-fields.onrender.com/](https://pdf-to-fields.onrender.com/).

-`  Might take some time initially to start due to inactivity  `
+`  The website might initially take 50sec or more to load up due to inactivity (since I am using the free service in render)`

 ---